Cbyrne290-HUB/geowizard-quiz/README.md

 #### Personal Growth

 This project was a significant milestone in my coding journey.
-It allowed me to move beyond static HTML and CSS into the world of¢¢¢ JavaScript logic.
+It allowed me to move beyond static HTML and CSS into the world of JavaScript logic.
 Key challenges I overcame included:

 ##### Dynamic UI: Learning how to hide and show sections based on user interaction without reloading the page.